mrvladus/Errands/README.md

 - Sync tasks with Nextcloud or other CalDAV providers
 - Drag and Drop support

+## Sync
+Errands is using [python-caldav](https://github.com/python-caldav/caldav) library for syncing with Nextcloud Tasks and other CalDAV providers.

+For now, only **Nextcloud** is supported and known to work well.
+Other providers **may not work**.
+See [python-caldav  documentation](https://caldav.readthedocs.io/en/latest/#compatibility) for more info on compatibility.

 ## Install
 ### Flatpak
 Errands is available as a Flatpak on Flathub: